deadlysyn/terraform-keycloak-aws/README.md

 We have contributed to many of these modules ourselves, and leverage them for production infrastructures.
 We've taken the time to read the module source, understand how they work, and reason about the choices they've made.
-You should do the same (be mindful of your dependencies) to understand how they can be adjusted if you find the defaults lacking.
+You should do the same to understand how they can be adjusted if you find the defaults lacking.
 Dependencies are conveniently linked in [References](https://github.com/deadlysyn/terraform-keycloak-aws#references).